RakhithJK/sqlitebrowser-sqlitebrowser-wiki/Notes-for-compiling-on-Windows.md

 It doesn't seem to be automatically picking up the cmake/FindAntlr2.cmake file for some reason. :frowning:

+### New error.
+"MS Visual Studio 2013 **Community Edition**" just expired on me after 30 days

+What the ...?
+It's supposed to be Free.

+Looks like Microsoft are being sleazy again after all. :frowning:

+Anyone have suggestions on alternative compilers for Windows?

 ### Related Issue(s) in our repo

 * https://github.com/sqlitebrowser/sqlitebrowser/issues/482#issuecomment-169941468